What is a migraine headache?

 Can migraine headaches be prevented?

-- Avoiding known triggers, such as certain foods and beverages, caffeine, lack of sleep, and fasting
+- Avoiding known triggers, such as certain foods and beverages, caffeine, lack of sleep,

 - Changing eating habits